-Bird enthusiasts can play an active role in reducing communications tower collisions by urging tower owners and operators to replace steady-burning lights with flashing ones.
+Bird enthusiasts can play an active role in reducing communications tower collisions by urging tower owners and operators to turn off their steady-burning lights.
 This simple improvement will make communication towers more bird-friendly while reducing operating costs.
 It is worth the effort: Every tower made safer now will benefit birds for years to come.
 (Photo: Anne Worner/Flickr)

 Not all communications towers pose equal threats to birds, and basic changes to the most dangerous towers can greatly reduce tower collisions and bird deaths.
 Those most in need of improvements include: